How is Zeffy free?

 Fundraising software

-Fundraising takes money (and time).
+Fundraising takes money and time.
 There are often expensive fees charged by fundraising platforms.
-With most nonprofit fundraising sites charging anywhere from 3% to 10%, raising money can add up quickly and represent a hefty chunk of your overhead that could be invested into your cause or purpose.
+With most nonprofit fundraising sites charging anywhere from 3% to 10%, raising money can add up quickly and represent a hefty chunk of your overhead.

 Advertising costs